-Issa says that there is no clear visibility on the scope of the coming EV penetration, naming as reasons external factors such as cost and technical barriers encountered by global manufacturers as well as internal issues in Lebanon such as insuffitric grid in terms of capacity and load, and [the related] environmental impact under consideration of the fact that we still rely on fuel oil and diesel oil to produce energy," he explains.
+Issa says that there is no clear visibility on the scope of the coming EV penetration, naming as reasons external factors such as cost and technical barriers encountered by global manufacturers as well as internal issues in Lebanon such as insufficient awareness of EVs, local cost barriers, and the need to measure the impacts and implications for the national electricity system and for the environment.
+"The first thing to do is to assess the impact of deploying EVs on the electric grid in terms of capacity and load, and [the related] environmental impact under consideration of the fact that we still rely on fuel oil and diesel oil to produce energy," he explains.